AbubakkarSidhik45/simple-chat/src/SimpleChat.md

 - Maintains the scroll position when new messages are loaded using Ref scrollTop for better UX.
 - If old message or lastest message is fetched then retricting the fetching action accordingly.
 - Based on users we can plcae the text in left or right using text-allign.
-- When user double click the text using onContextMenu event it will show the forward option that in ContextMenu component.
+- When user right click the text, and using onContextMenu event it will show the forward option that in ContextMenu component.

 **Pseudocodes**